jgroschwitz/jgroschwitz.github.io/new_homepage.md

 ## About me

 I'm a PostDoc at Saarland University in the group of Alexander Koller.
+I'm a computational linguist but also a mathematician (and I'm afraid it might show sometimes).
+Welcome to my humble online home!

 ## Research Interests